Writing Your Flow

 proxy = True

-Business data should be stored in separate Django models.
-The viewflow.workflow Process model contains an .artifact generic foreign key field that can be assigned to your business model.
+Store business data in separate models.
+The Process model has an artifact generic foreign key for linking to your business objects:

 class MyModel(models.Model):